UBB-bibliometrics/search-strategies-priorityareas/Marine_TableauCristin.md

 # Marine research (Marin forskning)

-String for use in Tableau against FOR_data_sted_total
+Identifies scientific articles/books/chapters connected to the ocean priority area.
+String to use in Tableau against "FOR_data_sted_total"-extract from DUCT or live.

 The string is set up so that one can either get results for **all marine research**, or a subset covering **maritime research**.
 Unlike the other satsningsområder, these two are not two independent parts - the maritime string finds a SUBSET of the marine string results.